-Once you have your initial evaluation, your tests and symptoms will be reviewed by our team.
-Then you may be referred to any specialists, as needed.
-These include pulmonology, cardiology, neuropsychology, neurology, psychiatry, rheumatology, nephrology, dermatology, ENT, endocrinology, geriatrics sleep medicine, integrative medicine, functional medicine and others.
+Once you finish your initial evaluation, we’ll look closely at your test result and symptoms.
+Based on what we learn, we will refer you to specialists, as needed.
+These include pulmonology, cardiology, neuropsychology, neurology, psychiatry, rheumatology, nephrology, dermatology, otolaryngology, endocrinology, geriatrics sleep medicine, integrative medicine, functional medicine and many others.

 Appointments & Locations